vedanshun05/movie-app-end-term-project/README.md

 # Movie App

 ## Description
-Movie App is a web application that allows users to search through thousands of movies and view details such as ratings, release year, and language.
-The app leverages the [TMDB API](https://www.themoviedb.org/documentation/api) for movie data and uses [Appwrite](https://appwrite.io/) to track trending search terms.
-It offers an engaging and dynamic user experience with sleek animations and responsive design.
+Movie App is a web application designed to provide users with an intuitive platform to explore movies.
+Users can search for movies by title, view detailed information such as ratings, release year, and language, and discover trending movies based on popular searches.
+The app integrates the [TMDB API](https://www.themoviedb.org/documentation/api) for movie data and uses [Appwrite](https://appwrite.io/) to track trending search terms.
+It features a modern, responsive design with smooth animations for an engaging user experience.

 ## Features
 - **Movie Search:** Search for movies by title and view movie details.